Alpine Mountain Magic

 Walk Challenge: 1 2 3 4 5

-Dan Friesen has been guiding tours for over 20 years on all 7 continents.
+Dan Friesen has been guiding tours for over 25 years on all 7 continents.
 He has hiked the Great Wall of China, hobnobbed with penguins in Antarctica, felt the spray of Iguazu Falls in Brazil, yodeled from the heights of the Swiss Alps, and walked the ruins of majestic Machu Picchu.
+Dan will be accompanied by an assistant on this tour.
 He looks forward to exploring the history and culture of Central Europe with you!

 Hildrun Mathies is one of our favorite overseas guides!
 She has a wealth of knowledge and experience, with a Master’s Degree in Art History and Religious Science; fluency in English, French, Spanish, and her native German; and over 20 years of experience guiding groups through central Europe.
 But it is Hildrun’s special blend of in-depth knowledge, lighthearted presentation style, passion for sharing, and her commitment to making the travel experience the best it can be for her travelers, that makes a trip with her so memorable.

 Our Adventure begins in the land of Slovenia.
-Our hotel near the shores of Lake Bled is a 25 minute taxi ride away from the Ljubljana airport.
-Though this tour is centered around what promises to be an outstanding collection of Europiade walks in Kitzbühel, Austria, a plethora of alpine highlights await us in neighboring countries as well.
+Our hotel near the shores of Lake Bled is a 25-minute taxi ride away from the Ljubljana airport.
+A plethora of alpine highlights await us in five countries that host the eastern and southern ranges of this storied range of mountains.
 Since travelers arrive throughout the day, our first activity is a Welcome Orientation at our Lake Bled hotel, followed by dinner.
 Your WAI guide, Dan Friesen, will introduce you to Hildrun Mathies, an Austrian/German guide who has become an integral part of our Adventures in Central Europe in recent years.

 Alpine scenery is a primary theme of this Adventure, and today’s drive takes us across southern Austria before heading north to Heiligenblut.
-This charming alpine village is a gateway to the Grossglockner Alpine Road, one of Europe’s most famous alpine routes.
-We travel through all the vegetation zones, from cornfields to everlasting ice, en route to Kaiser-Franz-Josefs-Höhe, a high point.
+This charming alpine village is the southern gateway to the Grossglockner Alpine Road, one of Europe’s most famous alpine routes.
+Weather permitting, we travel through all the vegetation zones, from cornfields to everlasting ice, en route to Kaiser-Franz-Josefs-Höhe, a high point.
 Here, we have stunning views (weather permitting) of Austria’s highest mountain, the Grossglockner, and longest glacier, the Pasterze.
-Our destination this evening is one of our favorite alpine valleys, Gardena Valley, snaking its way through the southernmost region of the Alps, Italy’s Dolomite Mountains.
+Our destination this evening is one of our favorite alpine settings, Gardena Valley, snaking its way through the southernmost region of the Alps, Italy’s Dolomite Mountains.

 Selva Gardena Dolomites Walk – 11 km, rated 2B

-Today’s walk is one WAI walkers have been enjoying for years.
-It starts from Selva Gardena and winds through a pastoral tributary valley, then along a path flanked by Stations of the Cross carved from tree stumps – wood carving is a primary traditional occupation of the valley.
+Today’s walk is one WAI walkers have been enjoying for over 25 years.
+It starts from Selva Gardena and winds through a pastoral tributary valley, then along a path flanked by Stations of the Cross carved from tree stumps (wood carving is a primary traditional occupation of the valley).
 Surprising glimpses of the stark limestone peaks of the Dolomites come into view on the last part of the route – a foretaste of this afternoon’s Dolomites drive, featuring an unforgettable scenic route with over 200 hairpin turns and non-stop Dolomite Mountain panoramas!

-Day 9: Kitzbühel – Prien am Chiemsee, Germany (B)
+Day 9-September 2: Kitzbühel – Prien am Chiemsee, Germany (B)

 Königssee Lake Walk – 7 km, rated 1B

-We travel this morning into Germany to the town of Berchtesgaden for today’s walk.
-Königssee is a delightful, gemlike alpine lake that is the destination of today’s route.
-After time for lunch in charming Berchtesgaden, we head for Hitler’s Eagle’s Nest (weather permitting).
-This mountaintop aerie (Kehlsteinhaus in German) was built by Hitler’s henchman Bormann, and included an incredible private mountain access road, on the top of a nearly inaccessible peak with 360 degree views of the stunning German Alps.
+We travel this morning into Germany to the Bavarian town of Berchtesgaden.
+Today’s walk follows a pristine Alpine river to Königssee, a delightful, gemlike alpine lake.
+After a lunch break in the foothills of the Bavarian Alps called the Obersalzberg, we head for Hitler’s Eagle’s Nest (weather permitting).
+This mountaintop aerie (Kehlsteinhaus in German) was built by Hitler’s henchman Bormann, and included an incredible, private, mountain access road to the top of a nearly inaccessible peak with 360 degree views of the stunning German Alps.
 We continue to Prien am Chiemsee, on the shore of Bavaria’s largest lake, for our final two nights.

-Day 10: Activities from Prien am Chiemsee (BD)
+Day 10-September 3: Activities from Prien am Chiemsee (BD)

-King Ludwig II was the enigmatic ruler of Bavaria in the mid-19th century, during a time when kings were becoming anachronisms of the feudal age.
-His family fortune and idealistic yearning for kingly duties and privileges drove him to construct three incredible palaces – one of these palaces is located on Herren Island in the middle of Lake Chiemsee.
-We cruise the lake today, making several stops along the way, including a visit to Herrenchiemsee Palace, a masterpiece of 19th century architecture intended to replicate the French Palace of Versailles, whose master, French King Louis XIV, was idolized by Ludwig II.
-We return to our hotel in Prien this evening for Farewell activities and dinner together.
+King Ludwig II was the enigmatic ruler of Bavaria in the mid-19th century, during a time when kings were largely anachronisms of the feudal age.
+His family fortune and idealistic yearning for kingly duties and privileges drove him to construct three incredible palaces – one of these is located on Herren Island in the middle of Lake Chiemsee.
+We cruise this placid lake today, making stops along the way, including a visit to Herrenchiemsee Palace, a masterpiece of 19th century architecture intended to replicate the French Palace of Versailles, whose master, French King Louis XIV, was idolized by Ludwig II.
+We return to our hotel in Prien this evening for a Farewell party and dinner together.

 An early departure this morning takes us to Munich’s International Airport.
 We leave the alpine region of central Europe having enjoyed hiking, history, and culture in Slovenia, Italy, Switzerland, Austria, and Germany – leaving us with a quintet of alpine memories we won’t soon forget!